 In previous work, we tested UMBRA on plan understanding tasks that involved inferring the beliefs of single agents (Meadows, Langley, & Emery, 2013).
 Precision and recall scores from experiments in a standard domain were similar to those of earlier systems that operated on the same tasks in a top-down manner, which suggested that our approach to plan understanding had some promise.
 These results encouraged us to apply our system to tasks that require social understanding, like those described earlier.
 However, detailed analyses of earlier runs revealed a number of drawbacks to its operation.
-These led us to revise UMBRA along several fronts that we believed would support a more robust ability to generate plausible and complete social explanations.
+These led us to revise UMBRA along several fronts that we believed would support a more robust ability to generate plausible and complete explanations.

-The original UMBRA had long processing times and a high chance of firing rules that would produce false positives.
+The original UMBRA had a low processing speed and a high chance of firing rules that would produce false positives.
 We addressed these issues by revising the system so that it only retrieves rule instances for application if their head or one of their antecedents unifies with an element whose predicate is not too prevalent in the knowledge base (comprising > 1.5% of all rule elements).
-In runs on plan understanding tasks over the fable domain, this eliminates about 15% of predicates like actor and at_location, which are very common and thus contain little information.
+In runs on plan understanding tasks over the fable domain, this eliminates about 15% of predicates like actor and at location, which are very common and thus contain little information.

-Once UMBRA has generated a set of candidate rule instances, it prunes that set by removing each instance I that does not meet any of four criteria: (a) I is deductively valid; (b) I's subtasks include a nondefault element that does not appear in any other rule instance; (c) I's antecedents include two nondefault elements that do not appear in any other rule instance, and I's subtasks were not all assumed in the course of applying I; or (d) I's subtasks include two nondefault elements that do not appear in the explanation.
+UMBRA's evaluation function lets it select the rule instance I to apply on each inference cycle, but we found the average recency of I's matched elements to be an ineffective criterion.
+We have replaced it in the revised UMBRA with the proportion, P, of I's antecedents (plus its head) that it would need to assume.2 Once UMBRA has generated a set of candidate rule instances, it removes any alternative instance I from the set unless either: (a) I is deductively valid; (b) I's subtasks include a nondefault element that does not appear in any other rule instance; (c) I's antecedents include two nondefault elements that do not appear in any other rule instance, and I's subtasks were not all assumed in the course of applying I; or (d) I's subtasks include two nondefault elements that do not appear together in any other rule instance in the explanation.
 An element is nondefault if it was provided as input or inferred from a rule head.
-The restrictions imposed by these control rules keep the system from producing overelaborate explanations that contain low-quality rule instances.
+This restriction keeps the system from producing overelaborate explanations that contain elements we would view as false positives.